This guide explains how to set file permissions, change ownership, and remove content using chmod, chown, and rm commands.

 β Set Permissions on All Directories Under a Folder

-Task: Set permissions on all directories under /usr/home/username/server1/
+Task: Set permissions on all directories under /usr/home/username/server1/ to 755.

 chmod -R 755 /usr/home/username/server1/

-: Grants full access to owner, and read-execute to group and others.
+-R: Applies recursively to all files and folders.755: Grants full access to owner, and read-execute to group and others.

 β Remove All Data From a Folder

-Task: Remove all files and directories under /usr/home/username/server1/
+Task: Remove all files and directories under /usr/home/username/server1/.

 rm -rf /usr/home/username/server1/*

-: Forces deletion without prompting.
+-r: Recursively removes directories.-f: Forces deletion without prompting.

 β οΈ Caution: Double-check the path before running to avoid accidental data loss.